 Classify dual-use items

 The items are to be classified by the person using them or who has knowledge of the item, together with the head of department or responsible head of research.
-The list in Annex 1 of the EU Regulation forms the basis for classifying dual-use items.
+The list in Annex 1 of the EU Regulation (chose preferred language) forms the basis for classifying dual-use items.
 The Division of Service, Security and Environment is responsible for creating internal guidelines and informing the organisation about export controls and non-dissemination of strategically sensitive products.
 The division has an export control coordinator who can help you with classification of the products and, if necessary, assist with obtaining an export permit.
 In Sweden, applications for international exports are assessed by the National Inspectorate of Strategic Products (ISP).
 However, the Swedish Radiation Safety Authority assesses applications for nuclear products.
 You should contact ISP for advice if you are having difficulty establishing classification or sanction laws.

 Particularly sensitive products